|Please consider filling out the on-line course evaluations for this class.|

 Lectures.
 The list below serves a general guide to the topics and their sequence, but is not definitive.

-- Statistics of exoplanets and some dynamics due Thursday, Feb 5, at 3:31 PM.
+- Statistics of exoplanets and finding the period due Thursday, Jan 25, at 2:00 PM.

 You may find it useful to read Skemer et al., ApJ 792, 17 (2014).
 You may also like to look at the orbital motions of the planets in Maire et al., astro-ph 1412.6989.